JohnCoene/chirp/website/blog/2019-02-21-beta-version.md

 ## Known issues

-As the title implies there may be some issues, this is by no means an exhaustive list.
+As the title of this post implies there may be some issues with Chirp.
+Please kindly report any such issue you may come across on [Github](https://github.com/JohnCoene/chirp/issues), apologies in advance.

 - Clusters filters (<i class="fas fa-layer-group"></i> button) stop working after updating the data from the network screen.